squarism/squarism.github.io/_posts/2014-12-18-nil-if-and-collect-in-ruby.markdown

 because I avoid changing state.

-The end-game to this line of thinking is switching to or at least playing with a function language like Clojure, Rust or Scala.
+The end-game to this line of thinking is switching to or at least playing with a functional language like Clojure, Rust or Scala.